yakout/yakout.github.io/_posts/2021-02-16-terminal-under-the-hood.md

 I found that I spend almost half of my day in the terminal, it has been my second home, so I try to understand every thing in it and how it works, every trick and tip I can do with it and install some cool and useful CLI tools out there to use them in my daily programming life to make it easier.
 So it was important for me to understand how it works.

-I did some research in this area and I wrote this blog post that talks about very important definitions in the terminal word like TTY and PTY which are very important terms that every developer and Linux advanced user should know.
+I did some research in this area and I wrote this blog post that talks about very important definitions in the terminal world like TTY and PTY which are very important terms that every developer and Linux advanced user should know.

 # History